 The first pillar of the White House’s cybersecurity strategy notes the importance of protecting the nation’s critical infrastructure and developing a collaborative model to defend important infrastructure assets.
 The strategy calls for a sharper focus on cybersecurity regulations created to mitigate threats to U.S. critical infrastructure and recognizes that a large majority of that infrastructure is owned and operated by the private sector.

 From a policy perspective, this pillar will place a burden on private-sector businesses in the form of new regulations.
 Mandatory requirements will most likely be created that instruct the owners and operators of critical infrastructure to implement robust cybersecurity measures.
 However, the administration also seeks to level the playing field by ensuring that new requirements are operationally and commercially viable and tailored to each sector’s risk profile.

-The administration’s strategy will encourage state and federal regulators to establish requirements that harmonise and streamline new regulations with existing cybersecurity regulations.
-State and federal regulators are also directed to collaborate in efforts to minimise harm where regulations are in conflict or are otherwise overly burdensome.
+The administration’s strategy will encourage state and federal regulators to establish requirements that harmonize and streamline new regulations with existing cybersecurity regulations.
+State and federal regulators are also directed to collaborate in efforts to minimize harm where regulations are in conflict or are otherwise overly burdensome.

 While the expected new regulations will create additional burdens for some business entities, there should be a significant payback in the form of better protecting infrastructure and the federal government being more prepared to help mitigate an attack.

 Disrupt and dismantle threat actors

 The second pillar is aimed squarely at the bad actors, be they individuals, criminal organizations or nation-states.
 Here, the federal government is seeking to enhance public-private collaboration to go on the attack and disrupt malicious actors.
 The strategy is based upon making integrated federal disruption activities more accessible to combat cybercriminals.
 The federal government also will seek to increase threat-intelligence gathering to identify emerging threats and criminal syndicates.